rschristopher/rschristopher.github.io/src/saving/level-1/index.md

 * Bitcoin ATM
 * Azteco Dealer

-There are other options, and depending on your circumstances skipping an online Bitcoin exchange may be best for you.
+There are many alternatives, and ultimately it depends on your circumstances whether an exchange is appropriate for you.

 ## Find a Reputable Exchange